Pyscriptforme/RSH-Python/README.md

-A reverse shell using python + sockets + subprocess
+A shell using python + sockets + subprocess